 Under Arizona workers’ compensation laws, an employer is required to carry workers’ compensation insurance based on a minimum number of employees.

-This state law is designed and enacted to ensure that workers who have been hurt, disabled or die from a work related injury receive monetary compensation to help cover medical expenses, health care treatments and possibly lost wages.
+This state law is designed and enacted to ensure that workers that get hurt, disabled, or die from a work-related injury receive monetary compensation to help cover medical expenses, health care treatments, and possibly lost wages.

 Get Help with Workplace Injuries!

-Contact a Workers’ Compensation Attorney to File a Claim.
+Contact a Workers’ Compensation Attorney to File a Claim

 Injured at Work?
 Get a Free Consultation!